nickrusso42518/nots/README.md

 It is powerful because despite not having the aforementioned level of granularity, it rapidly discovers the vast majority of OSPF problems.

+> Contact information:
+> Email:    njrusmc@gmail.com
+> Twitter:  @nickrusso42518

 ## Supported platforms
 Today, Cisco IOS/IOS-XE and IOS-XR are supported.
 The valid `device_type` options used for inventory groups are enumerated below.
+Each platform has a folder in the `devices/` directory, such as `devices/ios/`.
+The file named `main.yml` is the task list that is included from the main playbook which begins the device-specific tasks.

   * `ios`: Cisco classic IOS and Cisco IOS-XE devices.
   * `iosxr`: __FUTURE__ Cisco IOS-XR devices.